webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] I’ll give you some practical examples of using both <code>absolute</code> and <code>fixed</code> positioning, look at some browser support quirks, and explore the concept of z-index.

-Before I talk about all this though, I’ll cover an essential prequisite concept—containing blocks.
+Before I talk about all this though, I’ll cover an essential prerequisite concept—containing blocks.

 == Containing blocks ==